Concentration inequalities for high-dimensional linear processes with dependent innovations: Linear processes with dependent innovations

 \section{Linear processes with dependent innovations}

 In this section, we extend the concentration inequality in Theorem \ref{t:triplex} to linear stochastic processes with sub-Weibull tails.
-We first define the multivariate linear process followed by a useful decomposition, denoted the Beveridge-Nelson (BN) decomposition \citep{bn1981}.
-The BN decomposition is an algebraic decomposition of the linear filter that has been widely used in statistics to reduce time series asymptotics to simpler processes like i.i.d., martingale difference, and mixingale processes \citep{ps1992}.
-Similarly, it allows us to analyse the sup-norm of linear processes using tools and techniques that have been developed for simpler processes.
+We first define the multivariate linear process followed by the Beveridge-Nelson (BN) decomposition \citep{bn1981}.
+The latter decomposes a linear process into simpler components that we can analyse using existing techniques and tools \citep{ps1992}.
+In particular, we will use Theorem \ref{t:triplex} to bound the first term and Equation \eqref{eq:orlicz-tail} to bound the remaining terms.